BuuyaXD/discordbot-animebot-EVE1/README.md

 - '>help :' This commands just shows you what commands bot have
 - '>trace :' Get the anime details from its scene
 - '>Ping :' Brings up the latency of the bot
+- '>vote :' Let the user vote for the bot

 ## GitHub
 I publish the full source code of this project and templates to my GitHub, www.Github.com/BuuyaXD This will enable it so anybody can fork my project in Autocode directly.